THE BATTERY RECYCLING COMPANY

-The Battery Recycling Company, Inc., site is located in the Cambalache area of Arecibo, Puerto Rico.
-The former battery processing facility occupies a property of approximately 16 acres and is bounded on three sides by agricultural or undeveloped land and the fourth side is bounded by State Road 2.
-There are cattle fields and a small residential neighborhood north of the property, as well as a hardware store and a concrete block business on the opposite side of State Road 2.
+The Battery Recycling Company, Inc., site is located in the Cambalache Ward of Arecibo, Puerto Rico.
+The former battery processing facility occupies a property of approximately 16 acres and is bounded on three sides by agricultural or undeveloped land and the fourth side is bounded by state road PR-2.
+There is a small residential neighborhood north of the property, as well as a hardware and lumber retailer on the opposite side of road PR-2.

 What Has Been Done to Clean Up the Site?

 Following the shutdown of the facility in 2014, EPA took over and performed removal actions to stabilize lead slag piles and contaminated waste water to minimize the most immediate releases at the site.